VPNs on OpenWrt: WireGuard vs. IKEv2/IPSec vs. OpenVPN TAP mode

 What VPN is missing, compared to a local connection:

-Feature Wireguard IKEv2/IPSec OpenVPN TAP
+Feature WireGuard IKEv2/IPSec OpenVPN TAP

 Dynamic IP addresses via DHCP No, only fixed IPs No, only fixed IPs Yes